Thin French Apple Tart for Two

 This Thin French Apple Tart is easy to make, and a way to express your pie decorating creativity.
 It's a simple recipe with thin apple slices brushed with apricot jam.

 This classic French dessert recipe is simplicity at its best and it won’t take hours to make.
 Made with pie dough instead of pastry dough and crispy apples.
 Ideal to serve at the end of a cozy date night or a small gathering.
-Made with pie dough instead of pastry dough.

 Key Ingredients in This Recipe

-Ingredients of Thin French Apple Tart
+Key ingredients to make a Thin French Apple Tart

 You’ll find the complete list of ingredients and exact quantities in the recipe below.